Shelob9/react-wordpress-testing/content/testing-react-wordpress-blocks/3-structure.md

 ### The Block

 The file that builds the block should have the single responsiblity of mapping WordPress editor APIs, such as state management, to the existing components.
 This needs to happen in the edit _and_ save callback.
-That's two more responsibiliteis, so two more files --one for edit and save callback.
+That's two more responsibilities, so two more files -- one for edit and save callback.

 ```jsx
 //Import Blocks API